 This informative article below has been written by thyroid/adrenal patient Dana.
+Read it VERY carefully, as it may have answers for you!

 I, Dana, became interested in the link between Lyme Disease (LD) and Hypothyroidism after my own young son contracted Lyme Disease in the late summer of 2005.
-Below is my son’s story — a child who was healthy and did not exhibit any signs of Hypothyroidism until AFTER he contracted Lyme Disease.
+Below is my son’s story–a child who was healthy and did not exhibit any signs of Hypothyroidism until AFTER he contracted Lyme Disease.

 A few weeks before school began in 2005, my youngest son became ill with what I thought was a virus.
 He had a fever, sore throat, headache, and a stiff neck.
 I checked the lymph nodes behind his neck and ears and found them enlarged.
 I basically treated his symptoms the rest of the weekend with Motrin, and kept a watchful eye on him.